CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 This reference begins with a brief introduction to SLANG files and their structure followed by an alphabetical list of SLANG keywords and concepts.

 ###SLANG Files
 SLANG files are written using [YAML](http://www.yaml.org).
-The recommended extension for SLANG files is .sl, but .yaml  and .yml will work as well.
+The recommended extension for SLANG files is .sl, but .yaml  and .yl will work as well.

 There are two types of SLANG files: